Gout is probably more common than you may think. Some studies have shown around 4% of the United States suffered from gout.

 When these crystals deposit in the individual’s joints and connective tissues, the result can be a type of arthritis, with common symptoms of the condition including pain and swelling, as well as redness in the area.
 Some of the most common areas of the body that are affected include the knees, fingers, and big toe.
 The tendons and surrounding tissue can also become inflamed.

-Because gout is not a life threatening condition, those who have this condition can typically be approved for life insurance coverage.
+Because gout is not a life-threatening condition, applicants can still get approved.
 However, the issue can oftentimes come for those who take prescription medication for gout, as certain medications can cause very harmful side effects.

 What the Life Insurance Underwriters Will Want to Know About Your Condition

-- When were you initially diagnosed with gout?
+- When did you receive the gout diagnosis?
 The length of time you have been affected by gout could have a bearing on the approval of your life insurance application.
-While the longevity of the condition itself may not always be an issue, certain medications that are prescribed for gout can afflict a person with adverse side effects.
+While the longevity of the condition itself may not always be an issue, prescriptions for gout can afflict a person with adverse side effects.
 In addition, the longer an individual has had gout, the more probable it is that he or she will be subject to complications.
-If, however, you have recently been diagnosed, and you are controlling the condition well, it is possible that you could be approved for life insurance coverage with a Standard policy rating.
+If, however, you have recently been diagnosed, and you are controlling the condition well, you can get a standard approval rating.

 - Do you regularly schedule visits with your rheumatologist?
 Those who schedule regular check-ups with a rheumatologist are showing that they are attempting to manage their condition.
 This is a positive sign in the life insurance underwriters’ eyes.
 In addition, the information from the rheumatologist can oftentimes be used to obtain additional information about the insurance applicant’s condition.

 - Do you have any laboratory test results from the last 12 months that may be reviewed?
-If you have any lab test results such as an ESR (erythrocyte sedimentation rate) or a blood uric acid test, these may be reviewed by the underwriters in order to obtain additional information about the applicant.
+If you have any lab test results such as an ESR (erythrocyte sedimentation rate) or a blood uric acid test, they will want these results.

 - Smoking status